dlvp/dlvp.github.io/_posts/2017-08-12-Physics-Is-it-possible.markdown

 So some disclaimer.
 If you are reading this and your most cited paper appeared on astro-ph, well, it will not be counted.
 Similarly if you belong to a big experimental collaboration but you are also a theorist, your 1000+ papers from [CMS] will not be counted.
 Also, give a 10% error margin to all the numbers I will quote.
 And don't get mad at me.

 Notice however that ALL paper of the INSPIRE database will be considered for citations.
-So if you paper written on hep-ph had impact on some other field like hep-ex or astro-ph, this will matter.
+So if your paper written on hep-ph had impact on some other field like hep-ex or astro-ph, this will matter.

 # Results